practicalli/clojure/reference/clojure-cli/jvm-options.md

 ## Clojure CLI deps.edn configuration

-`:jvm-opts` adds JVM options to Clojure CLI deps.edn configuration.
-The `:jvm-opts` key can be used as a top-level key or alias key, which has a value that is a collection of string JVM options `["--add-modules" "]`
+`:jvm-opts` key in an alias adds JVM options to Clojure CLI deps.edn configuration.
+The `:jvm-opts` key has a value that is a collection of string JVM options `["--add-modules" "]`

 Alias to set a large heap size